staheri14/PPAD/README.md

 PPAD has four main players, namely, users (data owners), advertisers (queriers), and two servers.
 Each role and its associated actions are modeled inside a separate java class.

 Server.java and PSP.java represent the two servers of PPAD.
 The user entity is modeled in Profile.java whereas the advertiser is realized in Advertiser.java .
+Group.java allows to bind a group of profiles together (the notion of group is used while performing the matching procedure, for more details please check the paper).
+The sets of attributes are modeled using Bloom filters whose implementation is given in BloomFilter.java.
+For the sake of demo, DB.java contains methods necessary for generating synthetic profiles (i.e., attribute sets) and advertising request (i.e., queries).